espnet/espnet/espnet2/asr/frontend/adapters_utils/README.md

 ### 0. Why use adapters?

 Adapters are small bottleneck layers that can be inserted into any layer of a neural network.
 They are trained to adapt the network to a specific downstream task.
 For more details, please refer to the [adapter paper](https://arxiv.org/abs/1902.00751).
 Used with large acoustic frontend, they can be used to adapt the frontend to a specific downstream task in a __parameter-efficient manner__.
+In general, the benefits of using adapters are:
+- Learn robust recognition models with pre-trained weights and limited computational resources.
+- Adapt to various downstream tasks efficiently
+- Adapt to low-resource languages easily.
+- ...

 ### 1. Use a s3prl frontend with adapters